dp-dojo/react-stripe-payment-gateway/README.md

 # react-stripe-payment-gateway

-The current repository present a project made with node.js and React,
+The current repository present a project made with Django and React,

 ## RoadMap